ztyyLV/barcode-reader-docs-mobile/programming/android/release-notes/android-8.md

 # Release Notes for Android SDK - 8.x

+## 8.9.3 (03/01/2022)

+- Fixed a bug that might cause memory leak when using method setTextResultCallback and setIntermediateResultCallback.
+- Fixed a bug that might cause a crash on Android emulator when using together with `DynamsoftCameraEnhancer`.

 ## 8.9.1 (12/28/2021)

 - Fixed a bug that might affect the processing speed.